tanem/react-svg/README.md

 * `path` - Path to the SVG.
 * `evalScripts` - _Optional_ Run any script blocks found in the SVG.
 One of `'always'`, `'once'`, or `'never'`.
 Defaults to `'never'`.
 * `onInjected` - _Optional_ Function to call after the SVG is injected.
 Receives the injected SVG DOM element as a parameter.
 Defaults to `() => {}`.
+* `renumerateIRIElements` - _Optional_ Boolean indicating whether the SVG IRI addressable elements should be renumerated.
+Defaults to `true`.
 * `svgClassName` - _Optional_ Class name to be added to the injected SVG DOM element.
 Defaults to `null`.
 * `svgStyle` - _Optional_ Inline styles to be added to the injected SVG DOM element.
 Defaults to `{}`.